zsparal/api-documentation/source/reference/v2/subscriptions-api/create-subscription.rst

 With subscriptions, you can schedule :doc:`recurring payments </payments/recurring>` to take place at regular intervals.

-For example, by simply specifying an ``amount`` and an ``interval``, you can create an endless subscription to charge a monthly fee, until the consumer cancels their subscription.
+For example, by simply specifying an ``amount`` and an ``interval``, you can create an endless subscription to charge a monthly fee, until you cancel the subscription.

 Or, you could use the ``times`` parameter to only charge a limited number of times, for example to split a big transaction in multiple parts.